Lisa Schultz, LPC

 More About Me

-I am a mom of two strong, brave girls, and a wife of 20 years to a faithful good man.
+I am a mom of two strong, brave girls.
 I enjoy traveling, biking, hiking and adventuring with my people.
 Skiing is my favorite winter activity while kayaking and beach bumming are for the rest of the year.
 Learning inspires me, so you’ll find me practicing Martial Arts regularly and learning Improv when my schedule allows.
 I love standing in awe of the design of nature, breathing in its vast beauty at the edge of the ocean, in the mountains, or looking up at the sky!